There are some characters you meet online and never forget.

 I had been born premature, suffered from a condition called Hyaline Membrane Disease due to my underdeveloped lungs, suffered a collapsed lung due to my hard breathing, and likely would have died without the advanced care that I received.
 I was a fighter, for sure, but my survival would depend on the skilled intervention of medical professionals.

 My mother would tell me that story and also use it to remind me that God had a special purpose for my life.
-But what she didn’t tell me, until much later, is that my early trauma was actually caused by her doctor who (maybe wanting the weekend off?) had decided to induce labor.
-Oopsies.
-I believe he learned something from the whole affair and was less caviler in the future.
+But what she didn’t tell me, until much later, is that my early trauma was actually caused by her doctor who induced labor.

 My Medical Family